 Small samples of tissue are commonly removed in a procedure called a biopsy to see if tumour cells have spread to the pelvis or abdomen.
 These biopsies which are often called omentum or peritoneum are sent for pathological examination along with the tumour.

 Other organs (such as the bladder, small intestine, or large intestine) are not typically removed and sent for pathological examination unless they are directly attached to the tumour.
 In these cases, your pathologist will examine each organ under the microscope to see if there are any tumour cells attached to those organs.
+Tumour cells in other organs are used to determine the tumour stage.

-If you have been diagnosed with mucinous borderline tumour or if your doctor suspects you may have a mucin-producing tumour, your appendix might also be removed and sent for pathological examination.
+If you have been diagnosed with a mucinous borderline tumour or if your doctor suspects you may have a mucin-producing tumour, your appendix might also be removed and sent for pathological examination.
 In these cases, your pathologist will examine the appendix for any tumour cells.
 Tumours of the appendix can look very similar to the mucinous borderline of the ovary.
 Tumours that start in the appendix can spread from the appendix to the ovary.